uscensusbureau/the-opportunity-project/pages/city-builder.md

   subsections:
     - text: City Builder brings transparency to the Opportunity Zone ecosystem for private investors, fund managers, wealth managers, and municipalities.
     - title: Regional inequality in the United States is growing.
       text: Across the United States, declining economic dynamism is making it harder for cities to recover from the Great Recession while fueling increasing regional inequality.
-The economic vitality of people and where they live is intertwined — and by 2050, cities are expected to be home to 75% of the world’s population.
+The economic vitality of people and where they live is intertwined — and by 2050, cities are expected to be home to 75 percent of the world’s population.
     - title: Congress created Opportunity Zones to bring investment and opportunity to communities bypassed by recent economic growth.
       text: Opportunity Zones are a new community development program established by Congress in the Tax Cuts and Jobs Act of 2017 to encourage long-term investments in low-income urban and rural communities nationwide.
 Yet there are several challenges among key stakeholders for effective capital deployment in Opportunity Zones, including a lack of transparency, difficulty sourcing capital, and no standardized way for cities and communities to showcase their needs, priorities, and projects.
 In addition, investors have a growing interest to ensure their capital is reaching places where it can have a real, economic, and societal impact.
     - image: case-studies/city-builder-02.png